Nancy Walker Bush Ellis: Biography

 Nancy Walker Bush was born on February 4, 1926, in Milton, Massachusetts, to Prescott Sheldon Bush (1895–1972) and Dorothy Wear Walker Bush (1901–1992).
 She had four brothers (one was George H. W. Bush) and became a champion tennis player and athlete in her youth.
 She was educated at the private school Rosemary Hall in Greenwich (now Choate Rosemary Hall in Wallingford) and Miss Porter's School in Farmington.
 She graduated from Vassar College with a degree in English in 1946.

 On October 26, 1946, at St. Paul's Church in Greenwich, she married Alexander Ellis Jr. (1922–1989), an executive with insurance firm Fairfield & Ellis (which merged into Corroon & Black, now a part of Willis Group Holdings Ltd.).
 The couple's wedding guests included James L. Buckley, John V. Lindsay (who met his future wife at the reception), John Chafee, and Nancy's brother George; Office of Strategic Services agent William B. Macomber Jr. was best man.
 Together, they had four children: a daughter, Nancy Walker Ellis Black, and three sons, Alexander, John, and Josiah.
-The family lived in Concord, Massachusetts before she moved to Beacon Hill after her husband's death.
+The family lived in Concord, Massachusetts before she moved to Beacon Hill, Boston, after her husband's death.